Sunning (behaviour)

-Sunning or basking, sometimes also known as sunbathing, is a thermoregulatory or comfort behaviour used by humans and animals, especially birds, reptiles, and insects, to help raise their body temperature, reduce the energy needed for temperature maintenance or to provide comfort.
+Sunning or basking, sometimes also known as sunbathing, is a thermoregulatory or comfort behaviour used by animals, especially birds, reptiles, and insects, to help raise their body temperature, reduce the energy needed for temperature maintenance or to provide comfort.
 They may also have additional functions of ridding animals of ectoparasites, bacteria, or excess moisture.

 Birds

-Birds adopt special postures when sunning, these may include spreading out their feathers, flattening their body on soil, showing either their upper parts to the Sun or facing the Sun.
+Birds adopt special postures when sunning, these may include spreading out their feathers, flattening their body on soil, showing either their upper parts to the sun or facing the sun.
 Some authors separate the behaviours into sun-basking and sun-exposure the former term used when the behaviour is strictly thermoregulatory in function while the latter term may be more appropriate if the behaviour serves functions other than raising body temperature.

 In some species, the sunbathing posture is adopted in very hot weather and the birds sometimes stay in close contact with hot soil.
 Birds may fluff up their feathers, expose their preen-gland, lean to one side and so on.
 The wings may be turned inside out as in the boobies or held in delta-wing positions as in herons and storks or held outspread as by vultures.
 Swallows were observed to indulge in the activity for very short durations and this appeared to induce hyperthermia leading to them gaping to cool.
 Observers have suggested that the purpose might not be thermoregulation in these cases.
 A theory that birds obtained vitamin D by allowing precursors in the preen-gland secretions to be converted by ultraviolet radiation is considered to be unsupported.
 Large soaring birds such as Gyps vultures may use sun-bathing postures to help in stiffening their feathers as they used such postures only prior to flying and not during the early morning hours.
 Another theory is that ectoparasites may be killed or forced to move away from inaccessible parts of the body to more accessible areas where they can be removed through preening.
 This is supported by the observation that sunning is often followed by preening.
 Feather-degrading bacteria are known to be killed by the action of sunlight.